dvrpc/lep/README.md

 2. Open the R file (File -> Open File)
 3. Start with the variables.R file running it in its entirety then run the dataCollection.R file
 4. Run the code by clicking the Source button or Ctrl+A followed by Ctrl+Enter.
+5. Once the code is run the `pop5pct_E` field is used to flag geographies with a limited english speaking population of over 5% in the webmap

 ## Attempts to automate
 Currently parts of this project were done by joining the output tables to tiger line files based on census provided GEOID.
 This has been refined to export directly using the tigris package.
 In addtion fields were renamed for ease of use, a compehensive guide to fields used is avaible at data.census.gov .